Davidnh8/Aircraft_Classification/README.md

 2. User should be able to take the photo from any (reasonable) angle.
 3. Different planes have different logos and paintings

 To compensate, this project needs massive data set.
-Although I managed to gather at least 10,000 pictures, that is simply not enough.
+Although I managed to gather at over 10,000 pictures, that is simply not enough.

 As a small step forward, I completed a neural network model that distinguishes Boeing 737 and Boeing 747.
 They are particularily easy to distinguish because b747's fuselage increases in thickness for about half its length as shown below.